Overseas mobility - incoming students

 Appointments with the International Relations Office

-- In order to arrange an appointment with the International Relations Office click here and choose "Welcome Unit".
+- Arrange an appointment with the International Relations Office (choose "Welcome Unit").
 Each appointment is individual.

 Programmes and courses

-- Overseas Incoming students can attend all the courses offered.
-PhD programmes and Professional Master's Programmes are excluded.
+- Overseas Incoming students can attend all the courses offered, as detailed in the Guideline for course catalogue.

 Ca' Foscari offers a great variety of courses entirely taught in English or with facilities in English (bibliography, final exam, support).